DAY ONE – ANTANANARIVO

 DAY FOUR – MORONDAVA – ANTSIRABE

-The beginning of today’s drive will give you a first taste of the scenery of the Malagasy highlands : rice fields, mountains, typical villages.
+Today you leave the region of the Menabe to the scenery of the Malagasy highlands : rice fields, mountains, typical villages.
 The numerous fruit and vegetable stalls will show that its a very fertile region and you will have the opportunity to witness locals working in their field.
 Take the time to stop at your leisure to interact with villagers.

 You will reach about 1500 meters of altitude by the time you arrive in Antsirabe.
 Due to the altitude, the climate of the region is very cool and temperatures can drop to 0 degrees Celsius during the winter.
 The city was founded by Norwegian missionary T.G.
 Rosaas in 1872 as a hill station to serve as a retreat centre because of the much cooler climate, the thermal baths were opened in 1917.
 This is also the city where the Morrocan king Mohamed V was exhiled in 1955, you may make a quick stop at its former palace which is now the Hotel des Thermes.
 Today, Antsirabe is a major industrial center producing beer and cotton fabrics.

-Continue your journey heading south across the highlands to reach Ambositra, the Malagasy handicrafts’ capital located 105 km from Antsirabe.
-Stopping for lunch and for the opportunity to visit different hand-crafter workshops.
+Continue your journey heading south across the highlands to reach Ambositra, the Malagasy handcrafts’capital located 105 km from Antsirabe.
+In this city known for its Zafimaniry Art, you will visit different hand crafter workshops, wood carvers who make beautiful statues, furnitures and souvenirs.

-The Woodcrafting knowledge of the Zafimaniry is inscribed by the UNESCO on the Representative List of the Intangible Cultural Heritage of Humanity ( 2008) .
+Zafimaniry Art: The Woodcrafting knowledge of the Zafimaniry is inscribed by the UNESCO on the Representative List of the Intangible Cultural Heritage of Humanity ( 2008) .
 Today, approximately 25,000 Zafimaniry live in some one hundred villages and hamlets scattered in the highlands of this region.
+The geometric patterns are highly codified and reflect not only the community’s austronesian origins but also the Arab influences in Malagasy culture.
+Although the number of motifs is limited, the creativity of the craftworkers means that no two pieces are identical.
+These motifs carry rich symbolic significance related to Zafimaniry beliefs and values.
+For example, the tanamparoratra (spider’s web) symbolizes family ties, while the papintantely (honeycomb) represents community life.
+The ornamentation also informs about roles and social standing within the community.

-Overnight at Hotel Thermal Ranomafana (Bed & Breakfast)
+Overnight at Hotel Thermal Ranomafana (Dinner & Breakfast)

 DAY SIX – RANOMAFANA